polterguy/polterguy.github.io/documentation/index.md

 ## Support

-If you have a support request of private nature, you can send us an email at [info@aista.com](mailto:info@aista.com).
-If you want to submit a feature request or a bug report, you can do this at [github.com/polterguy/magic/issues](https://github.com/polterguy/magic/issues).
+If you have a support request of private nature, you can send us a feature request or a bug report, you can do this at [github.com/polterguy/magic/issues](https://github.com/polterguy/magic/issues).
 We would also love to discuss Magic with you at [github.com/polterguy/magic/discussions](https://github.com/polterguy/magic/discussions)